josh-petite/resume-react/README.md

 Make sure you update the data function in App.js to generate a new layout.

 # TO-DO
-- Have data read from an external source (probably JSON file) instead of javascript
 - Get PDF export working